rchakode/hugo-mx-gateway/README.md

 This project, namely `hugo-mx-gateway`, is meant to provide a RESTful API that adds the dynamicity required to handle contactdemo requests for static web sites.
 It's a simple, yet a powerful tool built for this only-designated purpose.

 ![](hugo-mx-gateway-architecture-overview.png)

-## Hugo-mx-gateway in a Nutshell
-`hugo-mx-gateway` provides a RESTful POST endpoint for static contact/demo request pages.
-It's a simple, yet a powerful tool built for this only-designated purpose.

-> **This project is used in production for several static websites built with [Hugo](https://gohugo.io/);
-Contributions in any form (code/docs/ideas...) are welcomed.**

 # Getting Started
 Use the following resoures to deploy and get started with hugo-mx-gateway.